-Section 704.04-Measurement and Payment is amended to replace the second paragraph with the following:
+Section 704.04 - Measurement and Payment is amended to replace the second paragraph with the following:

-Contrast Pavement Line Marking will be measured in linear feet and will be paid for at the contract unit price per linear foot for the type or class and width specified.
+Contrast Pavement Line Marking will be measured in linear feet and will be paid for at the Contract unit price per linear foot for the type or class and width specified.
 This price shall include surface preparation, premarking, furnishing, installing, quality control tests, daily log, guarding devices, primer or adhesive, glass beads, reflective optics materials when required, and warranty.

-Pavement message (word) markings will be measured in units of each character (letter/number) for the height specified and will be paid for at the contract unit price per each character.
+Pavement message markings will be measured in units of each per location or in linear feet as applicable and will be paid for at the Contract unit price per each or linear foot.
 This price shall include surface preparation, premarking, furnishing, installing, quality control tests, daily log, guarding devices, primer or adhesive, glass beads, reflective optics materials when required, and warranty.

-Pavement symbol markings will be measured in units of each per location for the symbol and type material specified and will be paid for at the contract unit price per each.
+Pavement symbol markings will be measured in units of each per location for the symbol and type material specified and will be paid for at the Contract unit price per each.
 This price shall include surface preparation, premarking, furnishing, installing, quality control tests, daily log, guarding devices, primer or adhesive, glass beads, reflective optics materials when required, and warranty.

-Section 704.04-Measurement and Payment is amended to replace the Pay Item Table with the following:
+Section 704.04 - Measurement and Payment is amended to replace the Pay Item Table with the following: